brunoliveiradev/brunoliveiradev/readme.md

 * I am studying to be a **Back End Developer** so that I'm learning more about with [Alura](https://cursos.alura.com.br/). :blue_heart:
 * Interest in working in any system or tool using a Java / Python language;
-* Interest in developing myself in languages / frameworks: React.js, Node.js, Angular;
+* Interest in developing myself in languages / frameworks: Kotlin, React.js, Node.js, Angular;
 * Interested in developing my knowledge on cloud and AWS services.